See every side of every news story

 Twin Arizona Wildfires Destroy Grand Canyon Lodge, Burn Over 45,000 Acres

-NORTH RIM OF GRAND CANYON NATIONAL PARK, ARIZONA, JUL 15 – The Dragon Bravo Fire, fueled by extreme heat and winds, destroyed 50 to 80 structures including the historic lodge, forcing the North Rim to close for the entire 2025 season.
+NORTH RIM OF GRAND CANYON NATIONAL PARK, ARIZONA, JUL 15 – The Dragon Bravo Fire, started by lightning and fueled by extreme heat and winds, destroyed 50 to 80 structures and forced North Rim closure for the 2025 season, officials said.

 Insights by Ground AI